rektbuildr/avalanchej/README.md

 Not affiliated with Ava Labs.

-This is experimental software, no guaranties/warranties offered express or implied.
+This is experimental software, no guaranties offered express or implied.